I want to share a bit of what I have learned after spending nearly a million on ads this year online.

 In the grand scheme I think internet users are getting much smarter and can see this whole scheme for what it is…and pretty damn sure in the coming years all this “news” and fake news is gonna be much less lucrative, and we will all be looking back at this like it was the wild west…some of us will miss it, and some of us will likely be recalling the “good ole” days. 🙂

 My Year with a great friend…GOOGLE ADWORDS.
 Here is what I have to say about you…

 Google I don’t care what anyone says about you…I love you.

 Speaking of the “wild west” .
 My friend Google do you remember when you nearly wiped out an entire planet of affiliate marketers?
 That was a site to see. (pun intended).
 I was only new in the game but I have learned a lot since then.
-I learned how to legitimately run affiliate campaigns on Google adwords. 🙂 We all know SEO takes years, but adwords takes hours.
+I learned how to become an affiliate marketer and how to legitimately run affiliate campaigns on Google adwords. 🙂 We all know SEO takes years, but adwords takes hours.

 Now I admit…I might have cheated a bit and spent some money on Bing this year, but Bing was never the true friend like you are.
 Although I had a lot of great times at Bing, the volume and scale was always lacking.
 Bing is definitely a great place, and I have done extremely well with CPA there.

 Now I must say Google Adwords has proven to be one of the most consistent traffic sources.
 It’s one of those set and forget places.
 I like that.
 The main thing I have learned is that increasing the budget too sporadically can decrease the conversion rate, and I am going to spend more time learning more ways to scale on Google without just increasing the budget.

 I have also learned that using their auto bidding tool to optimize for conversions will only result in me spending way more money than I need too.
 Lastly I have also learned that they have put a lot of time and effort to improving their customer support and users can now get dedicated account managers.